School History

 The Stenhouse Family

-After construction of our school was complete, Edna Walker Stenhouse, who lived across Gallows Road from our school, planted dogwoods and azaleas in the elevated circle in our driveway, and had a sundial placed there in memory of her husband Walter Stenhouse, for whom our school is named.
-In 1983, as part of the preparations for our school’s 20th anniversary, the sundial’s brick base was rebuilt by three generations of Stenwood supporters: Joe Bell; his son, Ted, a Stenwood alumnus; and Ted, Jr., then a kindergartener at Stenwood.
-The brass dial was refurbished by Dante Notaro, husband of Antoinette Notaro, a teacher at Stenwood.
-The sundial was rededicated during the anniversary celebration.
+After construction of Stenwood Elementary School was complete, Edna W. Stenhouse, Walter Stenhouse’s widow, planted dogwood trees and azaleas, and had a sundial placed in the elevated circle of the school’s driveway in memory of her late husband.
+In 1983, during the preparations for Stenwood Elementary School’s 20th anniversary, the sundial’s brick base was rebuilt by three generations of Stenwood supporters, namely Joe Bell; his son, Ted, a Stenwood alumnus; and Ted, Jr., then a kindergartener at Stenwood.
+The brass sundial was refurbished by Dante Notaro, husband of Antoinette Notaro, a teacher at Stenwood.
+The Stenhouse memorial was rededicated during the anniversary celebration.
+Watch this video to learn more about the Stenhouse family.

 Camp Alger